User319183/tempfucked/README.md

 - Skidding
 - Lying about income from a Roblox account generator
-- Reading and understanding documentation (lie)
+- Reading and understanding documentation
-- Understanding of what a skid is (lie)
+- Understanding of what a skid is
-- Knowledge of GitHub tools (lie)
+- Knowledge of GitHub tools
-- Awareness of potential malware in open source projects on GitHub (lie)
+- Awareness of potential malware in open source projects on GitHub
-- Use of developer tools, specifically the network tab (lie)
+- Use of developer tools, specifically the network tab

 ## Projects